psp1g/papers/Development_and_Contributing.md

 this repository to work on.

-The installer will also patch the game art assets with [papers-tools-rs](https://github.com/psp1g/papers-tools-rs) so you don't have to run any of that with the installer.
+The installer will also patch the game art assets with [papers-tools-rs](https://github.com/psp1g/papers-tools-rs) so you don't have to run any of that manually.

 If you need to work with patching art assets, take a look at the [papers-tools-rs usage in the readme](https://github.com/psp1g/papers-tools-rs/blob/main/README.md).